nyannnnnnn/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-#### Use case: Renaming of an existing tag

-**MSS**
-1. User request to choose a tag
-2. AddressBook shows all the existing tag
-3. User choose a tag to rename
-4. rename the tag and confirm
-5. AddressBook will rename the tag in all place
-Use case ends.

-**Extensions**
-2a.
-There is no tag

-> Use case ends

 ## Appendix C : Non Functional Requirements